rnlee0054/163.1Website/index.md

 ## Shift
 _.exe -shift sx sy_

 Shift the image by _sx, sy_, and leave black pixels in the gaps created by shifting the image.
+It can be sampled using 3 different filters: naive nearest neighbor, hat filter, and mitchell filter.
+The hat filter and mitchell filter will be antialiased while the nearest neighbor may display jaggies. _sx and sy_ are doubles and can be positive or negative, but passing in integer values will also work.

 Original image: